We may earn a commission when you buy through links in our articles. Learn more.

 • It’s not for sale!

 According to Kotaku, the card was listed for sale for around $10 million back in 2013, but there’s no indication it sold for that value.
-Elsewhere the figure $2 million is widely circulated, but this does not seem to have a verifiable source attached.
+Elsewhere, a figure of $2 million is widely circulated, but this does not seem to have a verifiable source attached.

-For more costly trading cards, check out our guides to the most expensive MTG cards and the priciest rare Pokemon cards.
+For more costly trading cards, check out our guides to the most expensive MTG cards, the most valuable rare Pokemon cards, and the most expensive Lorcana cards in Disney’s new TCG.